visualia/visualia_original/README.md

 By default, external dependencies are fetched from https://unpkg.com on each page load.
 This frees us to have a complicated build step but makes certain use cases harder, such as using the framework offline.

-For this reason, we ship also provide a command to create a bundled version of the framework that includes both external dependencies and framework code itself.
-It is located at `./visualia.min.js`.
+For this reason, we also ship a bundled version of the framework that includes both external dependencies and framework code itself.
+It is located at `./dist/visualia.min.js`.

-To generate the bundle, use the following command:
+To update the bundle, use the following command:

 ```
-deno bundle dist/visualia.js > tmp && npx terser tmp > dist/visualia.min.js && rm tmp
+npm install
+npm run build
 ```

 ### Testing

-Visualia relies on a suite of unit tests that verify that framework's utility and internal functions work right.
+Visualia relies on a suite of unit tests what verify framework's utility and internal functions work right.

 #### Writing tests